 Recovering an endangered species is no easy task.
 Years and many failed attempts must run their course until one day, life finally finds a way to succeed against the odds.
 When this happens, the event is worth celebrating!
 And it just so happens that, just a few days ago, the Galapagos Islands welcomed 6 new Floreana giant tortoises born in captivity!
 The Santa Cruz II Galapagos cruise wants to join in on the celebration by taking a moment to admire the resilience of life and appreciate the fact that, when we humans set our minds to protecting the world we live in, we can actually make great things happen.
-Enjoy this happy news and learn more about these amazing creatures that you will certainly encounter throughout your Galapagos exploration!
+Enjoy this happy news and learn more about these amazing creatures that you will certainly encounter throughout your Galapagos tours!

 Welcome, Chelonoidis niger!